 If you’re looking to attract both audiences, however, you need specific language on your website and unique marketing efforts for each.

-As Mike Campion explains on his Grow My Cleaning Company Podcast, “You need the right bait for the right fish.”
+on his Grow My Cleaning Company Podcast, “You need the right bait for the right fish.”
 He uses the example of a company targeting young professionals who own condos.
 The bait would be “more time for fun, more time to be with your friends and live your life.”
 But that message wouldn’t work for commercial customers that have different priorities.

 Choosing Your Specialty